Last Updated on

 8. Risking Your Mental Health

-Procrastination also leads to feelings of depression and this starts to affect other areas of your life.
-The more depressed you feel, the harder it becomes to take action.
-Not only that you are depressed, but it is getting worse.
+The more depressed or anxious you feel, the harder it becomes to take action.
+Not only are you more depressed and anxious, but things also get worse.

-You are not only putting something off when you procrastinate, but you are also choosing to be more stressed, and overwhelmed.
+When you procrastinate, you are not only putting something off, you are actually choosing to be more stressed and overwhelmed.
 Get to the root cause of your procrastination and work on the core issues, don’t risk your mental health unknowingly.

 9. Risking Your Physical Health